 DID OUR LORD KNOW HE WAS GOING TO BE REJECTED IN HIS FIRST COMING

 First and foremost whatever the case is, our Lord's response would nevertheless have to be the same in order to fulfill Scripture and give Israel every chance to trust in Him in accordance with God's sovereign plan.
 If Israel had accepted Him at that time it would have to have been prophesied and decreed which it was not.
 Then our Lord would still have to go to the cross to die for the sins of the whole world as prophesied to resolve the sin problem and then usher in the kingdom totally without the intercalation of the church age.
-Certainly in His Diety He knew of all things; and it is entirely reasonable for our Lord as Prophet to know this; for the prophets of old knew for example that Israel would not turn back to God but instead be captured by invading armies and even dispersed, yet they continued to warn Israel to turn back and even foretold that they would not repent and finally be dispersed for a long season.
+Certainly in His Diety He knew of all things; and it is entirely reasonable for our Lord as Prophet in His Perfect Humanity to know this; for the prophets of old knew for example that Israel would not turn back to God but instead be captured by invading armies and even dispersed, yet they continued to warn Israel to turn back and even foretold that they would not repent and finally be dispersed for a long season.
 Our Lord prophesied of Jerusalem being sacked as a result of unfaithfulness which had to involve Him, their Messiah.
 Although Scripture has Him prophesy this after He was rejected, one might surmise that He knew of this all along:

 (v.
 37) "O Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, but you were not willing.

 And here is a prophecy that our Lord must have been familiar with especially since it is directly about Him which indicates that Israel will be responsible for piercing their Messiah and look upon the one they have pierced when He comes to the house of David and the inhabitants of Jerusalem with a spirit of grace and supplication and usher in His kingdom.
 Surely Jesus understood the meaning of this to be that He will be pierced for the transgressions of mankind at the hands of Israel:

 (v.
-5) "But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was upon him, and by his wounds we are healed."
+5) "But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was upon him, and by His wounds we are healed."